kleinrein/dot-spinners/README.md

 ```

 ### Spinnertypes
-There is 25 spinnertypes to choose from.
-All of them can be found in this comma separated file:
+There are 30 spinner types to choose from.
+All of them can be found in this comma-separated file:
 https://github.com/kleinrein/dot-spinners/blob/master/DotSpinners/spinners.txt

 ## License